 If you can't do without some carby sides to your Toad in the hole.
 These are all great additions too.

 - Cheddar Spring Onion Mash

-or head on over to my Full Recipe Index with over 850 delicious Slimming World and Weight Watchers recipes all fully searchable by meal type, ingredients, syn value and smart points etc
+or head on over to my Full Recipe Index with over 850 delicious Slimming World and Weight Watchers recipes all fully searchable by meal type, ingredients, and smart points etc

 You can also subscribe to Slimming Eats so that you never miss any new updates.

 IF YOU TRY THIS RECIPE, LET US KNOW!
 LEAVE A COMMENT, RATE IT AND TAG US IN YOUR PHOTOS @SLIMMINGEATS ON INSTAGRAM